 Lets start at the beginning:

 In 2016 I had a scare where doctors thought I had a brain tumour.
-Two family members had brain tumours in the past.
+Two family members had brain tumours in the past and I was presenting that way.
 My right pupil was enlarged, I was throwing up, bad migraines, bad vertigo etc etc...
 Long story short, I wound up in the hospital very sick.
 Had a brain MRI.
 No brain tumour present!!!

 So what was wrong?

 I was referred to an eye specialist because everyone was baffled by my suddenly enlarged pupil.
 He flipped my eye lids inside out and noticed bumps all over the inside of the lids.
-He diagnosed me with Cat Scratch Fever.
+He diagnosed me with Cat Scratch Fever instantly as he had seen it before (pardon the eye pun).
 Whhhhat??
 I love cats.
 So how in the heck did I get Cat Scratch Fever?
 Doc said it could be because I pick up every cat I see and hug them.
 The story checks out.
 I do that!

 He put me on a heavy dose of doxycycline.
 I was on and off doxycycline for months and months.
 Strong doses.
 I avoided the sun like it was the plague because doxycycline makes you super sensitive to the sun.
 But one day, I sat outside in the shade under an umbrella for 10 minutes.
-My entire body was in the shade except for... of course... the bottom of my feet.
+My entire body was in the shade except for... of course... the bottom of my feet, which I forgot about even though they are attached to my body.
 I burned the bottom of my feet horribly and couldn't walk!!
 Ouch!

 I wish I had tested for Lyme disease prior to all those rounds of doxycycline because I can't imagine how high my bacteria counts would have been at that time!
 That is my one biggest regret!
 I wish I was educated about Lyme disease earlier!
 So that's why I want to share my story, incase you are in the same position I was in.
 Reading other peoples stories helps!